jlaamanen/logita/README.md

 * Extensive TypeScript support
 * Can be used as easily and as flexibly as `console.log` or `console.error`
 * Display file path with line & column numbers (where the log function was called from)
-* Quickly navigate to log location on IDEs like
+* Quickly navigate to log location on editors like [VS Code](https://code.visualstudio.com/)
+* Track chains of requests or other asynchronous functions easily with [log spans](#log-spans)

 ## Getting started